 Hebridean island with no fewer than seven whisky distilleries, and wonderfully varied birdlife that includes thousands of wintering geese.

-An exceptional archeological site taking in Bronze Age, Iron Age, Pictish, Viking and medieval remains.
+An exceptional archeological site on the Shetland isles taking in Bronze Age, Iron Age, Pictish, Viking and medieval remains.

 Shetland is the place to experience traditional folk music, and the annual Folk Festival is the best time to do it.